 Quarterly estimated payment deadlines are:

-- Q1 April 15 (for income in January to March)
+- Q1, April 15 (for income earned January to March)

-- Q3 September 15 (for income in June to August)
+- Q3, September 15 (for income earned June to August)

-- Q4 January 15 (for income in September to December)
+- Q4, January 15 (for income earned September to December)

 If the day falls on a weekend or holiday, then the due date is postponed to the next business day.